Nagendra1997/mesibo-documentation/mesibo-cross-platform.md

 Now, your application will be interface with the iOS Native SDK Component from Swift.

+### Integrating Mesibo for cross platform development
+[Mesibo](https://mesibo.com) allows you to quickly add real-time messaging, voice and video calling into your mobile Apps, and Websites.
+  - Enable 1-to-1 messaging, group chat, or add a chatbot in your apps or website
+  - Add high quality voice chat between users
+  - Adding real-time video calling in your apps

+Mesibo APIs are provided as a Native SDK for Android, iOS and Web .
+Because of this, Mesibo can be integrated into any application on a platform of your choice by interfacing with the native API.

 In the following sections we look at integrating Mesibo with some of the popular frameworks.
 Sample applications and documentation for is also provided using which you can quickly get started with using Mesibo in your apps.